 Adirondack Save A Stray is a nonprofit organization that takes in stray, abandoned, and unwanted animals.
 We are a NO-KILL shelter and, therefore, due to space constrictions are limited in our ability to take in each and every unwanted animal.
-We were founded the basic premise that all animals should be spayed or neutered, thereby reducing the vast number of unwanted and abused animals.
+We have founded the basic premise that all animals should be spayed or neutered, thereby reducing the vast number of unwanted and abused animals.
 Adirondack Save A Stray is celebrating 28 years of operation this fall.
 We have always regarded ourselves as progressive and cutting edge when it comes to shelter operations and caring for the animals.
 In recent years we have grown beyond our expectations and are adopting out close to 2500 animals a year.

-Upon arrival, every animal's health is checked, fecal samples are checked, animals are de-wormed when necessary, vaccinated and heartworm/lyme tested when age appropriate.
+Upon arrival, every animal's health is checked, fecal samples are checked, animals are de-wormed when necessary, vaccinated and heartworm/lyme tested when age-appropriate.
 They are parvo and giardia tested.
 All of our animals receive Adirondack Save A Stray's numbered brass ID tag.
 Many of our older dogs are microchipped as well.
 At the time of adoption, you will receive certificates for three free services.
 The first is a second worming, the second for your pet's spay/neuter, and the third for an herbal bath.
 The adopter is responsible for the cost of the second series of shots, which should be done at the time you use the worming certificate.
 We also send you home with one month of heartworm prevention and flea control.

 In order to continue our mission at Adirondack Save A Stray, we take a donation at the time of adoption.
 We receive no local, state, or federal funding.
-We exist solely on the generosity of the public and private donations.
+We exist solely on the generosity of public and private donations.
 Your donation will help cover the costs of care and help us continue to rescue more innocent lives from being euthanized.
 The adoption fee is a tax-deductible, non-refundable donation-- You are NOT buying the pet.

 Please think carefully before you adopt, especially if you are pregnant or have children under the age of four.